 As hipsterfied, hyped-up neighbourhoods go, Peckham in south east London is right up there.
-But all that hype isn’t over nothing–there are plenty of reasons to hop on the Overground and experience it for yourself.
-Here are ten free and cheap activities to kick things off.
+But all that hype isn’t over nothing – if you’re not a local there are plenty of reasons to hop on the bus or Overground and experience it for yourself.
+Here is our pick of free and cheap activities to kick things off.

 Wend your way through a cool corridor of 20 independent businesses at Holdrons Arcade, just to the right of Khan’s Bargain Store.
 Here you can eat, hang out, browse or get your hair done.
-The arcade is home to Vegan café The Deserted Cactus, local radio station Balami and vintage shop Little Sister.
-You’ll also find Shep’s Sports Massage, gender-neutral hair salon/exhibition space DKUK (no paying more for a ‘ladies’ haircut here) and citizens action group Peckham Vision.
+The arcade is home to Vegan café The Deserted Cactus, local radio station Balamii and vintage shop Little Sister.
+You’ll also find Shep’s Sports Massage, Holdron’s Hops craft beer and citizens action group Peckham Vision.

 Check out contemporary art at South London Gallery and MOCA London